ADAST: Attentive Cross-domain EEG-based Sleep Staging Framework with Iterative Self-Training: Experiments

-Both S1 and S2 are derived from SHHS dataset\footnote{https://sleepdata.org/datasets/shhs} \cite{shhs_ref1,shhs_ref2}.
-SHHS is a multi-center cohort study conducted to assess the cardiovascular and other consequences of sleep-disordered breathing.
-The subjects in the SHHS dataset suffered from different diseases, such as cardiovascular diseases and lung diseases.
-S1 dataset contains the data in the first visits of the patients during 1995 to 1998, while S2 dataset contains the data in the second visits of the patients in 2011.
-Each PSG file in both datasets contains data from two EEG channels namely C4-A1 and C3-A2, where we only adopt C4-A1 channel recordings for both datasets.
-We selected subjects from S1 and S2 datasets such that 1) they contain different patients, 2) subjects from S2 dataset have a sampling rate of 250 Hz, and 3) the subjects have Apnea Hypopnea Index (AHI) $<1$ to eliminate the bias to sleep disorders~\cite{AHI_reference}.
-Notably, we down-sampled the data from S1 and S2 datasets such that the sequence length is the same as the EDF dataset, i.e., 30 seconds $\times$ 100 Hz ($T=3000$).
+The data of S2 represents the polysomnogram recordings of the second visit of 3,295 of the participants in S1.
+The outcome data was used to adjust the parent cohort.

+Each PSG file in both S1 and S2 datasets contains data from two EEG channels namely C4-A1 and C3-A2, where we only adopt C4-A1 channel recordings for both datasets.
+We selected subjects from S1 and S2 datasets such that 1) they contain different patients, 2) subjects from S2 dataset have a sampling rate of 250 Hz, and 3) the subjects have Apnea Hypopnea Index (AHI) $<1$ to eliminate the bias to sleep disorders and ensure a consistent clinical status of subjects ~\cite{AHI_reference}.
+Notably, we down-sampled the data from S1 and S2 datasets such that the sequence length is the same as the EDF dataset, i.e., 30 seconds $\times$ 100 Hz ($T=3,000$).

 We preprocessed the three datasets by 1) merging stages N3 and N4 into one stage (N3) according to AASM standard, and 2) including only 30 minutes of wake stage periods before and after the sleep~\cite{deepsleepnet}.
-Table \ref{tbl:datasets} shows a brief summary of the above three datasets before down-sampling.
+Table \ref{tbl:datasets} shows a brief summary of the above three datasets before down-sampling describing the number of subjects (\#Subjects) in each cross-domain, the selected EEG channel, the sampling rate, and the number of training (\#Train), validation (\#Val), and testing (\#Test) samples in each domain.